-From Harry Potter and the Goblet of Fire, this is a pretty long, also decent one.
-Another track I use as background for writing.
+From Harry Potter and the Goblet of Fire, this is a pretty long track that I also use as background for writing.

 "Get Back" by Demi Lovato

 Demi Lovato again!
 Huh!
-Well, this is another good one by her.
-Intense musically and very fun to sing, it's one of those "I want to get back with you" relationship songs.
+This is another good one by her.
+Intense musically and very fun to sing, it's a "I want to get back with you"-type relationship song.

 This is one of my most favorite groups.
 Nickelback is great, in my opinion, although apparently a lot of people disagree.
 But I love the vocals and the lyrics both.
 Some unique guitar/drum stuff goes on in these songs too.
-"If Everyone Cared" is both a love story and a commentary on how the world could be changed through love.
+"If Everyone Cared" is both a love story and a commentary on how people could change the world.
 Very sweet stuff.

 "A Musicological Journey through the Twelve Days of Christmas" by the Mormon Tabernacle Choir

-Whether you're Mormon or not, the MoTab is severely talented.
-Their tracks are always well done and beautiful, and their Christmas work, which I have in abundance, is no different.
-This particular track goes through the "Twelve Days of Christmas" song, using the styles of different time period styles each day.
+Even non-Mormons say that the MoTab is one of the best choirs in the world.
+Their tracks are always well-done and beautiful, and their Christmas work, which I have in abundance, is no different.
+This particular track goes through the "Twelve Days of Christmas" song using the styles of different time periods.
 It's brilliant and amusing.

 "In Dreams" by the New Mexico 2012 All State Treble Choir

 I was in this choir, but this wasn't my favorite song.
-It's a Native American song about the power of dreams and such.
-It's very pretty, but as an Alto 2, I spent the entire song going "dumadumdum..."
-Yeah.
+It's a Native American song about the power of dreams.
+It's very pretty, but as an Alto 2, I spent the entire song singing a drumbeat... so yeah.